zackhanni/soundslikesoma/_services/podcast-voiceover-recording.md

 **Can I perform with an audience while livestreaming?
 Tiny desk Style?**

+Our **podcast rooms** can accommodate both small and large productions.
 We would love to help plan that for you!
 We have housed several successful tiny desks and album release party style events with guests and live music while recording everything that happens for later promotion, polishing, and release to video streaming platforms.

 **I'm new to podcasting, can you give me tips?**